With the rise of the Internet, many new opportunities emerged.

 Here are some of the most important terms and expressions mentioned by Wrike.

 Teleworker or telecommuter: The employee who s allowed to work remotely from any other place outside the office.

-The central worksite: The headquarters of the company that a teleworker is employed by.
+The central worksite: The headquarters of the company where a teleworker is employed.

 An alternate work location: The location that the teleworker chooses to manage their workload from.
 Of course, it should be approved by the employer.